HammedBabatunde/HammedBabatunde/README.md

 ### Hi there 👋
+### Here is what I am Working On

+- 🔭 I’m currently working on developing a website for upkey internship capstone.
+- 🌱 I’m currently learning python, Javascript, Machine Learning Models and Backend Web Development
+- 👯 I’m looking to collaborate on Machine Learning and Backend Web Development
+- 🤔 I’m looking for help with Machine Learnning Applications, Deep Learning and implementing machine learning into a website
+- 💬 Ask me about Python, Digital Marketing, and anything about anime and electro musiv
+- 📫 How to reach me: olawale6708@gmail.com, twitter: @dev_babs
+- 😄 Pronouns: He/his

 <!--
 **HammedBabatunde/HammedBabatunde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.